ethereumproject/go-ethereum/README.md

       }
     }
 ```
-*Note: Addresses may be either `0x`-prefixed or not.
+*Addresses may be either `0x`-prefixed or not.
 Testnet configuration default examples are unprefixed to signify difference from conventionally prefixed addresses.*

 #### Usage 2: Define external chain configuration